Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

 \end{cor}

-We indicate two natural directions.
+We indicate two natural directions in which our results may be extended.
 The first is to ask what happens when $X$ is allowed to be singular; in this case, one can study either the Hochschild homology of $\Coh(X)$ or $\Perf(X)$.
-Our geometric localization statement fails in this case, and it is unclear to us how to correct it.
-If a geometric statement is out of reach, it is also of interest as to whether the global localization statements for Hochschild homology hold; an obstruction to applying the standard techniques of embedding a singular quotient stack into a smooth one is the lack of a devissage theorem for periodic cyclic homology.
+In the case when $X$ is a fiber product of smooth schemes, the geometric statement follows immediately from our results, but it is unclear to us how to generalize beyond that case.
+If a geometric statement is out of reach, it is also of interest as to whether the global localization statements for periodic cyclic homology hold; an obstruction to applying the standard techniques of embedding a singular quotient stack into a smooth one is the lack of a devissage theorem for the periodic cyclic homology of stacks.
+A second direction would be to categorify these results in a generalization of the Koszul duality of \cite{Pr:IL} and \cite{BZN:LC}.

-A second direction would be to categorify these results; since our localization theorems are geometric the main obstruction to doing so is to formulate a theory of $S^1$-actions on categories to accommodate twisted $S^1$-actions.
-Further, as announced in \cite{Pr:IL}, the most natural category of sheaves on a derived loop space to study is the category of ind-coherent sheaves rather than quasicoherent sheaves.
 In addition, it would be pleasing to have a more conceptual proof of Theorem \ref{FormalUni}.